Cheryl 'excited' at X Factor return

-Cheryl - who has now buried the hatchet with Simon after she was dumped from a US version of the series before it was even broadcast - is reported to have signed a deal for £1.5 million.
+Cole - who has now buried the hatchet with Cowell after she was dumped from a US version of the series before it was even broadcast - is reported to have signed a deal for £1.5 million.

-Her return to the UK show was announced by Simon with a message posted online, which said: "It's official.
+Her return to the UK show was announced by Cowell with a message posted online, which said: "It's official.
 Cheryl is back.
 Most importantly she is a brilliant judge of talent."

-And Cheryl, 30, confirmed the news last night by posting a humorous picture of herself pretending to throttle the programme's creator, with a message which said: "Guess what.
+And Cole, 30, confirmed the news last night by posting a humorous picture of herself pretending to throttle the programme's creator, with a message which said: "Guess what.
 I'm baaaacccckkkkk."

 It is hoped the pair's return will stem the huge exodus of viewers.
 The duo's last series in 2010 had an audience of 17.2 million watching Matt Cardle crowned the winner, but that figure had dropped by 7.5 million for the climax of the 2013 series when Sam Bailey won.